-4.1 Safety assessment
+5.1 Safety assessment

-Food from bromoxynil-tolerant canola has been evaluated according to the safety assessment guidelines prepared by ANZFA.
+Oil from bromoxynil-tolerant canola line Westar-Oxy-235 has been evaluated according to the safety assessment guidelines prepared by ANZFA1.
 The assessment considered the following issues: (1) the nature of the genetic modification; (2) general safety issues such as novel protein expression and the potential for transfer of novel genetic material to cells in the human digestive tract; (3) toxicological issues; and (4) nutritional issues.

-On the basis of the available information, ANZFA concluded that refined oil derived from bromoxynil-tolerant canola line Westar-Oxy-235 is as safe and wholesome as refined oil derived from conventional canola varieties.
-The full safety assessment can be found at Attachment 2 to this report.
+On the basis of the available information, ANZFA concluded that oil from bromoxynil-tolerant canola line Westar-Oxy-235 is as safe and wholesome as oil from other commercial canola varieties.
+The full safety assessment report can be found at Attachment 2 to this document.

-4.2 Labelling of oil produced from bromoxynil-tolerant canola
+5.2 Labelling of oil derived from bromoxynil-tolerant canola

-On 28 July 2000 the Australia New Zealand Food Standards Council agreed to a revised standard which requires labelling of food where novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
-The revised standard (A18 in the Australian Food Standards Code, 1.5.2 in the Australia New Zealand Food Standards Code) was gazetted on 7 December 2000, and came into effect on 7 December 2001.
+On 28 July 2000 the Ministerial Council agreed to a revised standard which requires labelling of food where novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
+The revised standard (A18 in the Australian Food Standards Code, 1.5.2 in the Australia New Zealand Food Standards Code) was gazetted on 7 December 2000 and came into effect 12 months from the date of gazettal.